9 Ways to Attract New Generation Hospitality Workers

 2. Create a Workplace They’ll Love

-Younger employees won’t stay in a job that makes them miserable.
+Younger employees, including restaurant workers, won't stay in a job that makes them miserable.
 Improve retention by:

 • Offering flexible schedules so they can balance work and life.
-Generation Z prefers a career that allows personal time.
+Generation Z prefers a career that allows personal time, similar to the flexibility offered in the gig economy and freelance work.

 • Paying competitive wages with perks like free meals or discounts.
 Higher pay attracts and retains Gen Z workers.

 • Providing proper training to help new employees feel confident and capable.
-Training should include digital tools that make learning easier.
+Training should include digital tools and mobile applications that make learning easier.

 3. Use Technology to Attract Tech-Savvy Workers